-The first day of soaking your grains greatly improves their digestibility by reducing the phytic acid and enzyme inhibitors found in all grains, seeds and legumes.
+The first day of soaking your grains greatly improves their digestibility by reducing the phytic acid and enzyme inhibitors found in all grains, seeds, and legumes.

-By the second day, lactic acid bacteria begins the process of fermentation by consuming the sugars in the grains and multiplying in great numbers, producing lactic acid.
+By the second day, lactic acid bacteria begin the process of fermentation by consuming the sugars in the grains and multiplying in great numbers, producing lactic acid.
 The lactic acid, in turn, makes the environment unsuitable for bad bacteria, leaving behind only beneficial microbes.

 As long as the grains stay submerged in their lactic acid “bath,” they will be preserved indefinitely.

 There are a number of reasons to feed your flock fermented chicken feed, either regularly or at least on occasion.
 It can help improve their digestion, absorption of nutrients, and overall health by adding probiotics to their diet.
 They will also be far less likely to be mortally hurt by diseases and pests carried by the local wild birds.

 Because your chickens are getting more accessible nutrients from their feed, after a few weeks, they’ll start to eat less of it.

 They’ll also start to lay bigger eggs with thicker shells and larger yolks.

 How often you decide to feed your flock fermented chicken feed is totally up to you.
 Some chicken owners give their chickens fermented feed exclusively, while others do it only as a periodic treat.
 While it is very easy to do, fermenting feed admittedly takes a couple of extra steps than simply leaving out a large feeder of dry grain for the week.